mkerle/mkerle.github.io/docs/_posts/2022-09-06-linux-auditctl.markdown

 ## File Modifications Monitoring

 `auditctl` can be used to trigger log entries if files have been modified.
 An example command to achieve this is shown below.
-The `-w` switch is to watch the file, `-p` is the change operation with `wa` looking for write and attribute changes.
+The `-w` switch is to watch the file, `-p` is the change operation with `wa` looking for write and attribute changes (adding `r` would also look for any read operations on the file).
 The `-k` switch is to specify a keyword to be used in log entries.

 {% highlight bash %}
 sudo auditctl -w /home/user/.bashrc -p wa -k privesc